mei28/qfc.nvim/README.md

 require('qfc').setup({
   timeout = 2000,   -- Timeout setting in milliseconds
   enabled = true, -- Enable/disable autoclose feature

 })
 ```

 ### Configuration Options
-* timeout: Specifies the timeout in milliseconds after which the Quickfix window will be automatically closed once it loses focus.
+* `timeout`: Specifies the timeout in milliseconds after which the Quickfix window will be automatically closed once it loses focus.
-* enabled: Enables or disables the plugin.
+* `enabled`: Enables or disables the plugin.
 Set to true to enable or false to disable.

 ### Commands
-* `:EnableQFC` Enables the Quickfix autoclose feature.
+* `:QFC enable` Enables the Quickfix autoclose feature.
-* `:DisableQFC` Disables the Quickfix autoclose feature.
+* `:QFC disable` Disables the Quickfix autoclose feature.
-* `:ToggleQFC` toggle the Quickfix autoclose feature.
+* `:QFC toggle` toggle the Quickfix autoclose feature.

 ## License